rsksmart/devportal-1.0/rif/marketplace/services/rnsdomains/techspecs.md

 ## Glossary

  - Actors
-    - **Buyer** - actor that wants buyan RNS Domain on the RIF Marketplace.
+    - **Buyer** - actor that wants buy an RNS Domain on the RIF Marketplace.
     - **Seller** - actor that wants to sell an RNS Domain on the RIF Marketplace.
  - Entities
     - **RNS Domain** - An NFT (non-fungible token) which represents a unique name for account/wallet addresses.